olivierfriard/2017_PhD_Toolbox_course/big_data_wrangling/phd_course_2017_big_data_wrangling_manipulation_and_homogenization.rst

 `cat`_, `wc`_, `head`_, `tail`_, `nl`_, `sort`_, `uniq`_, `grep`_, `uniq`_, `awk`_, `sed`_, ...

-During this part of this Big data module we will see how they work and how they can be used together to extract important features.
+During this part of the Big data module we will see how they work and how they can be used together to extract important features.